silvercircle/silvercircle.github.io/_posts/2017-09-03-qt-set-global-font-scale.markdown

 ```
 do this in a shell, and QtCreator will launch with everything scaled to twice its size.
 Fonts will appear bigger, but also all UI elements.
 Since this scaling is implemented in Qt at a very low level, it works consistently throughout the entire application.

 So, you have the choice.
-You can set the ```QT_SCALE_FACTOR``` environment variable globally via the control panel, or use a ```.cmd``` file to set it before you launch a specific application.
-The value must be a **floating point number** and can be smaller than 1, so yes, it is possible to downscale the UI.
+You can set the `QT_SCALE_FACTOR` environment variable globally via the
+control panel, or use a `.cmd` file to set it before you launch a specific application.
+The value
+must be a **floating point number** and can be smaller than 1, so yes, it is possible to downscale
+the UI.

-The following screen shot illustrates the difference between no scale and ```QT_SCALE_FACTOR = 2```.
-It was taken at a resolution of 1920x1080 at the standard DPI setting under Windows.
+The following screen shot illustrates the difference between no scale and `QT_SCALE_FACTOR = 2`.
+It
+was taken at a resolution of 1920x1080 at the standard DPI setting under Windows. {% include
-{% include gfx/block_image.html image="qtcreator-fontscale.png" title="Screen shot showing the different scaling (click to enlarge)" %}
+gfx/block_image.html image="qtcreator-fontscale.png" title="Screen shot showing the different

-{% include disqus_fragment.html %}
+scaling (click to enlarge)" %}